providesupport/providesupport-stats/docs/docs_for_developers.md

 ## Methods
 Most methods (apart from getTimePeriod and setTimePeriod) accept 'cb' (callback) and 'tp' (timePeriod) argument.
 Some of them also accept 'lvl' argument.
-'getAwayTime' accepts simplified level(no 'account' value)
+'getOperatorsAwayTime' accepts simplified level(no 'account' value)
 'getCustomMetrics' accepts arrayOfMetrics.
 More about methods you can read in 'docs_for_users.md' file.